 Depending on factors deemed relevant by our Board, following completion of this offering, our Board may elect to declare cash dividends on our Class A common stock, subject to our compliance with applicable law, and depending on, among other things, our financial condition, results of operations, projections, liquidity, earnings, legal requirements, and restrictions in our debt (as further discussed herein).
 The payment of any future dividends will be at the discretion of our Board, which will be constituted upon completion of this offering and comprise a majority of independent directors, from time to time.
-Our Board has not declared any dividends, and we do not expect to adopt a written dividend policy.
+Our Board may determine not to declare any dividends, and we do not expect to adopt a written dividend policy.
 Our Board may determine not to declare any cash dividends.
 Please read "Risk Factors-We cannot assure you that we will pay any dividends on our Class A common stock.
 Our indebtedness could limit our ability to pay dividends on our Class A common stock."
-To the extent we pay any cash dividends on our Class A common stock, under the terms of our organizational documents, Solaris LLC will pay an equivalent cash distribution on the Solaris LLC Units, and each share of Class A common stock and each Solaris LLC Unit will receive the same cash amount.
+To the extent we pay any cash dividends on our Class A common stock, and each share of Class A common stock and each Solaris LLC Units, and each share of Class A common stock and each Solaris LLC Unit will receive the same cash amount.